Before each action, ask yourself this one powerful question…

 What is one thing I can do now, to improve it by 1%?

 Perfect!
 It aligns perfectly with my business name of Forward Steps.
 A one percent improvement is precisely that – one step forward.

-If you have the opportunity I recommend reading Darren Hardy’s, The Compound Effect.
+When you have the opportunity, I recommend reading Darren Hardy’s, The Compound Effect.
 It goes into that topic at a much deeper level and explains in much more detail, how incremental steps can really pay off over time.

 Here’s a challenge for you…

 During this next week, for every action (and non-action) that you choose, each moment ask yourself, “What is one thing I can do now, to improve it by 1%?”

 Consider, even in moments of not wanting to do anything, how you could improve your “do nothing time” by 1%?
 Could you maybe shut down your electronics and phones?
 Could you set up a room for the express purpose of your doing nothing all day?